Study shows, Twitter is a real buzz-generator

 Did I forget something?
 Is your ranking of visitor resources different?
 Where do you see options to attract more visitors for your blog?
 Looking forward reading your comments and reading your ideas and thoughts!

 Guest writer Karl-Heinz Wenzlaff is the German expert and consultant for business blogging.
 He knows the useful tips and tricks, and is specialized on professional company blogs, product blogs or employee blogs.
-Some month ago, he helped me migrating from Blogger to Wordpress in order to set up a magazine theme.
+Some month ago, he helped me migrating from Blogger to WordPress in order to set up a magazine theme.

 Thank you for being one of my guest writers, Karl-Heinz.